mikealsim/remove_bw/README.md

 ### How it works
 In the case of [127] gray pixel, it finds the amount of white in the pixel (50%), then sets the pixel to black, and adds a 50% alpha.
 Thus the finnal result apear to not have changed but now has a transparency.
 99% black is still 1% white and will have a 1% alpha.

-If it affects a reagon your didnt want, use photoshop or another editor and merge the images togeather keeping the areas you want.
+If it affects a reagon your didnt want, use photoshop or another editor and merge the images togeather preserving the areas you want.

 ## The recipe:
 ```